JAWalmsley/SFWRENG-2AA4/README.md

 ### Generator

 To run the generator, go to the `generator` directory, and use `java -jar` to run the product.
-The product takes one single argument (so far), the name of the file where the generated mesh will be stored as binary.
+The product takes up to 4 arguments.
+Whether it is a regular grid or an irregular mesh, the number of polygons in an irregular mesh, the number of times the irregular mesh should be relaxed and the name of the file where the generated mesh will be stored as binary.

 ```
 mosser@azrael A2 % cd generator